*This post may contain affiliate links, where I earn a small amount of revenue if you purchase an item*

 I recently discovered Child’s Farm sun protection range, when buying some for the children, and tried it out on my arms and to my joy realized it didn’t make me itchy, so this is my go-to high protection factor for swimming and beach time now for my arms, neck, legs and back, etc.

 My scalp tends to burn, the joys of being a fair-skinned, prone to freckles type, so I also use a hair spray that has a protection factor, and this one from Aveda doesn’t make my hair too greasy.

 When I was a child I frequently got sunburn on my nose.
 I probably didn’t listen to my mother and wear my hat when I should have, or wiped the sun cream off she made me apply, and often I would end up with a very sore nose that would peel and scab and that I used to pick at. (again, not listening to my mother to not do that)

 Now, I not only slap on sunscreen and keep it on, I use a basic strong zinc on my nose, ears and anywhere else that is vulnerable.
 It leaves a tint but nothing that bothers me, and it means my nose isn’t burned and sore.

 My tween has inherited what some call charmingly “English rose skin”, and is rapidly learning like I did that sunburn is not fun and that whilst a tan may be trendy, looking after her skin for the long term is more important, and also has very sensitive skin, prone to eczema so she has started to use some of my sun care products.
-This means more cost wise, but needs must.
-My small son has his father’s goes a a lovely shade brown as soon as the sun comes out from the clouds skin, and doesn’t burn easily so for them, I generally pull out a more generic but high SPF so they are protected.
+This means more cost-wise, but needs must.
+My small son has his father’s skin and goes a lovely shade brown as soon as the sun comes out from the clouds skin and doesn’t burn easily so for them, I generally pull out a more generic but high SPF so they are protected.